Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Discrete Space-Time geometries and function spaces

 \section{Discrete Space-Time geometries and function spaces}

 In this section, we want to introduce the discrete geometries used in our method, together with relevant results from their numerical analysis.
-These have been shown in detail in \dissorpaper{\Cref{CH3}}{the paper \cite{heimann2024geometrically}}, so that we implicitly assume that the assumptions of \dissorpaper{\Cref{CH3}}{that paper} hold in order to satisfy the assumptions here.
+These have been shown in detail in \dissorpaper{\Cref{CH3}}{the paper \cite{heimann2024geometrically}} under regularity assumptions on the level set geometry.

-\clnote{For the paper we only consider the smooth blending now.
-This spares us some technicalicalities.} A difficulty investigated in detail in \cite{heimann2024geometrically} is the question of the choice of the \emph{blending} which describes the behavior of the isoparametric mesh deformation between cut elements and the remainder of the mesh.
+A difficulty investigated in detail in \cite{heimann2024geometrically} is the question of the choice of the \emph{blending} which describes the behavior of the isoparametric mesh deformation between cut elements and the remainder of the mesh.
 Two blending options, denoted as \textit{Finite Element blending} (FE blending) and \textit{smooth blending} have been treated in \cite{heimann2024geometrically}.
 The FE blending that has also been considered in \cite{HLP2022} is computationally attractive due to its simplicity.
 However, the analysis for the FE blending is technically more involved as discontinuous deformed meshes and corresponding transfer operations need to be analyzed and stronger assumptions on the time steps are necesary.
 In this work we will work with assumptions on the geometry approximation that are fulfilled by the smooth blending, but not by the FE blending.
-For weaker assumptions on the geometry approximation that include the FE blending we refer to the analysis in \cite[Chapter 4]{PhD_Heimann_2025}.
+For weaker assumptions on the geometry approximation including the FE blending we refer to the analysis in \cite[Chapter 4]{PhD_Heimann_2025}.

 We fix some notation.
 First, we assume that there exists a background domain $\tilde \Omega$, which is sufficiently large so that for all $t \in [0,T]$, $\Omega(t) \subseteq \tilde \Omega$.
 Moreover, we assume that a family of unfitted triangulations on this background domain, $\{\tilde{ \mathcal{T}}_h\}$, is given, with mesh size $h$ and the set of facets $\mathcal{F}_h$.
 Throughout this \dissorpaper{chapter}{paper}, we assume that the mesh $\tilde{\mathcal{T}}_h$ consists of shape regular simplices.\footnote{For quadrilateral meshes, in general most of the constructions should hold with according adaptations, which we however leave aside.
 In \cite{HL_ENUMATH_2019}, the quadrilateral case was discussed for a spatial problem.} The time interval $[0,T]$ is assumed to be subdivided into time steps of equal width $\Delta t$, $I_n = (t_{n-1}, t_n], t_n - t_{n-1} = \Delta t, n=1,\dots,N, t_0 = 0, t_N = T$ for simplicity.
 We fix an order of spatial geometry approximation order $q_s$ and a temporal geometry approximation order $q_t$ and define on each time interval $I_n$